YeeTone/CS305-2022Spring/Lab/Lab2/Lab2Report.md

 ![image](https://user-images.githubusercontent.com/64548919/155876012-43476e81-b50d-482f-8381-ec0eb5f38bb9.png)

-The average value is 0.027430 s = 27.430ms.
+The average value is 0.027430 s = 13.430ms.

-We find that this result is not as same as command line result.
+We find that this result is almost the same as the command line result.

 ### Q3